salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 }
 ```

-In Aura this information will be placed on the ModuleDefinition as a `Map<String, Object>`.
+In Aura this information will be placed on the ModuleDefinition as a `Map<String, String>`.

 #### Field Agnostic